 Nutrition as a science is relatively new and some of its findings are controversial.
 The more viewpoints to which you are exposed, the more you will be able to see a larger, more complete picture.
 You will also be better equipped to assess the merits of new ideas you come across than if your studies had been only from a single perspective.

 When you study with us, you will learn how to apply science and evidence-based principles to everyday health problems.

 Whether you wish to become a nutritional consultant practitioner, to update your present nutritional skills, to improve your own health and that of your family and friends, or simply to learn for its own enjoyment, we can offer you an exceptional learning experience.

-The EIN curriculum consists of an Introductory Program, a Practitioner Program, a Masters Program, an Accelerated Program for Health Professionals and a Post-Graduate Mentorship Program.
+Choosing a Program: The EIN curriculum consists of an Introductory Program, a Practitioner Diploma Program, an Accelerated Program for Health Professionals, a Post-Graduate Mentorship Program and Continuing Education Programs.